circinusX1/rssh_client/README.md

 ### Web based shh remote terminal to any linux machine behind routers and firewalls.

 Uses https and xtea encryption.
-THE SSH Session is open as long the terminal web page and the parent web page are not closed but not longer than 15 minutes.
+The SSH Session is open as long the terminal web page and the parent web page are not closed but not longer than 15 minutes.
+The daemon client (this) disconnects from server in 1 min of inactivity (no typing).
+You can tweak that macro to your needs in the code prior to build.
+Anyway the server webterm will disconnect in about 5 min of innactivity (no typing).

   * Build from sources